TotenDev/Kiwi/README.md

 ##Configuration

-All Configuration can be done through `Config.h` file in root three.
+All Configuration can be done through `Config.h` file in root directory.

 - `logFilePath` - Log Full File Path. **REQUIRED**
 - `logPath` - Log Path, used to store old log files. **REQUIRED**